frc-west/frc-west.github.io/courses/ELT 1080/1 - Control System/1 - Circuits.md

 layout: coursepage
 ---

 At the heart of a control system is circuits.
 You can't have an electrical system without somehow moving electricity around it.
-Let's explore some simple control circuits that allow systems be controlled.
+Let's explore some simple control circuits that allow systems to be controlled.

 First, this is a switch.